 - Advertising of drinking games is prohibited as stated in MSU Policies and Procedures.

 - Reference to alcohol in advertising to be distributed on-campus must not dominate the space of the event advertised and should be accompanied by a non-use message such as “Know when to say when.”

-- The acceptance of the poster is at the discretion of the Office of Activities and Engagement.
+- The acceptance of the poster is at the discretion of the Office of Student Engagement.

 - We only distribute posters for currently Registered Student Organizations, except as noted under section “C” below.